sipgate-io/sipgateio-oauth-java/README.md

 }
 ```

-After loading the configuration from the [application.properties](./src/main/resources/application.properties) file we start the web server.
+After loading the configuration from the [.env](.env) file we start the web server.
 We then generate a unique identifier for our authorization process so that we can match a server response to our request later.
 The authorization URI is composed from the properties previously loaded from the configuration file and printed to the console.

 Opening the link in your browser takes you to the sipgate login page where you need to confirm the scope that your Client is requesting access to before logging in with your sipgate credentials.
 You are then redirected to `http://localhost:8080/oauth` and our application's web server receives your request.
 The corresponding logic is contained in the `handleRequest` method: